 They can also assist with school assignments and help enforce good study habits, including setting smart targets which are specific, measurable, achievable, and relevant in a given time period.

-While most words are relatively easy to learn, every individual will encounter challenging spelling and words that are frequently misspelled.
-Making spelling mistakes is frustrating for students and can lead to low self-esteem for learners who may be labelled as lazy and penalized by losing marks on written work.
+While most words are relatively easy to learn, every individual will encounter challenging spelling words that they frequently misspell.
+Making spelling mistakes is frustrating for students and can lead to low self-esteem for learners who may be labelled as lazy and penalized by losing points on written work.

 For adults, having poor spelling skills can cause them to miss out on career opportunities and lose face in front of friends and family.
 It’s important to understand that spelling skills have nothing to do with intelligence and that there are plenty of strategies that can help.
 If spelling becomes a persistent problem, there may also be an undiagnosed learning difficulty to blame.